9 Things Doctors Wish You Knew About Shoveling Snow

 Do a warm-up

-Make sure you stretch prior to shoveling to avoid back spasms and injuries.
+Make sure you do a dynamic warm-up before shoveling snow.
+And stretch after shoveling to avoid back spasms and injuries.
 Back injuries are common, especially when shoveling heavy and wet snow, so a quick warm-up can help your body prepare for the strenuous task ahead.
 Dr. Kopecky recommends squats, toe touches, and stretching your arms and legs.
 Additionally, Dr. Sitafalwalla says proper footwear with a firm grip is essential to help reduce falls on slippery driveways.

 If a major snowstorm is in the forecast, make sure to shovel a few times throughout the storm (if it’s safe!) instead of waiting until it’s over.
 Shoveling or blowing smaller amounts of snow more frequently is less taxing than shoveling heavier and wetter snow all at once.
 Remember: Push the snow across the driveway and don’t lift it, says Dr. Kopecky, since lifting the snow raises blood pressure.
 If your blood pressure is high, consider these natural remedies that may help.